vramana/cherow/README.md

 ### Comments

-Single line, multiline and HTML comments are supported by Cherow, and the parser can be instructed to collect comments by setting the `comments option` to either an array or an function, or attach the comments to the AST node by setting `attachComment` to *true*.
+Single line, multiline and HTML comments are supported by Cherow, and the parser can be instructed to collect comments by setting the `comments option` to *true*,  or attach the comments to the AST node by setting `attachComment` to *true*.

-The type of each comment can either be `Line` for a single-line comment (`//`) og Block for a MultiLineComment (`/* */`).
+A top-level comments array containing all comments will be attached to the root node (*Program*), and the type of each comment can either be `Line` for a single-line comment (`//`) og Block for a MultiLineComment (`/* */`).

-A function will be called with the following parameters:

-- name - Either `Line` or `Block`
-- comment - The content of the comment
-- start - Character offset of the start of the comment.
-- end - Character offset of the end of the comment.
-- loc   - Column and line offset of the comment

 #### Comment attachment